mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 In some situations, a Traveller might find it prudent to permanently alter their appearance.
 Legitimate reasons for such procedures abound but often this augment occurs in unlicensed locations aided by the transfer of untraceable funds (assume 5-10, or 4+1D x standard cost); in those situations, the surgeon or geneticist performing the procedure must succeed at a Difficult (10+) check with the relevant skills and characteristic bonus.
 Negative Effects are at the discretion of the Referee.

 At TL6, this augment is essentially plastic surgery.
 It can alter facial appearance, gender and make moderate changes to a person’s build.
 Such changes will fool a visual inspection or even facial recognition systems but will have no effect on other biometric scans including fingerprint readers, retinal scans and genetic scanners.
-To fool all but genetic scanners, the TL9 procedure can use transplanted eyes, laser sculpted fingerprints, melanin alterations and more advanced surgery, changing height by up to 10 centimetres in either direction by using bone grafts or removal.
+To fool all but genetic scanners, the TL9 procedure can use transplanted eyes, laser sculpted fingerprints, melanin alterations and more advanced surgery, changing height by up to 10 centimeters in either direction by using bone grafts or removal.
 At TL12, retroviral techniques can change a person’s DNA to an extent that identification is impossible.
 This advanced procedure is illegal for private citizens on most worlds and is subject to the same risks of multiple adaptions as detailed for the genetic environmental adaption augment (see page 52).
 Altered appearance augmentations are not affected by attacks such as electromagnetic pulses.

 Altered
 Appearance TL Effect Cost